inventree/InvenTree/docs/docs/start/config.md

 ### Debug Mode

-Note that in [debug mode](./intro.md#debug-mode), some of the above settings are automatically adjusted to allow for easier development:
+Note that in [debug mode](./intro.md#debug-mode), some of the above settings are automatically adjusted to allow for easier development.
+The following settings are internally overridden in debug mode with the values specified below:

 | Setting | Value in Debug Mode | Description |
 | --- | --- | --- |